background-image

 What role does social media play in your reporting?

-Example Answer:I use Twitter to follow breaking news and engage with my audience, which helps me stay informed and connected.
+Example Answer:I use Twitter to follow breaking news and engage with my audience, which helps me stay connected and informed.

 icon